Sound Fountain

 R-199-68 - Edward Grieg: Peer Gynt

-None of these recordings were evaluated by Warren DeMotte in his "Long Playing record Guide" (1955), although the Schwann did list the Brown recordings in 1951 and in later issues, up to and including Schwann's Artist Listing of 1958.
+None of these recordings were evaluated by Warren DeMotte in his Long Playing record Guide (1955), although the Schwann did list the Brown recordings in 1951 and in later issues, up to and including Schwann's Artist Listing of 1958.
 However, by then the listing of Brown's Scheherazade is not correct.
-It should have been replaced by the later RIAS recording with Karl Rucht, recorded about 1954.
+It should have been mentioned as being the later recording of The RIAS Symphony with Karl Rucht, recorded about 1954.

-Rudolf .A.Bruil.
-Page first published March 6th, 2006
+Rudolf A. Bruil Page first published March 6th, 2006

 TOP OF PAGE